ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-simojo/abstract.md

 because of their low power and accuracy [@raj2020].
 By equipping the Clover with ten Time of Flight (ToF) ranging sensors, we supply continuous spatial data in combination with inertial data to determine the quadcopter's state, which is then mapped to its control output.
+Our results suggest that, while the DDPG algorithm is capable of training a quadcopter system for autonomous navigation, its computation-heavy nature leads to delayed convergence, and relying on discretized algorithms may permit more rapid convergence across episodes.